stenberg/content-staging/readme.txt

 4. Deploy your batch from staging environment to your live site.

 == Changelog ==

+= 1.2.1 =
+* History view over previously deployed batches.
+* Possible to keep batches that have already been synced.
+* New hook, sme_imported, triggered when import on production is completed.
+* New hook, sme_deployed, triggered when deploy from stage is completed.

 = 1.2.0 =
 * Sync term hierarchy.